HPAC/PartialRanker/README.md

 # Partial Ranker

 Partial Ranker is a library that implements methodologies for ranking a given set of objects that have a *strict partial order* relation.
-The Full documentations can be found [here](https://hpac.github.io/PartialRanker/).
+The full documentations can be found [here](https://hpac.github.io/PartialRanker/).

 **Input**: